Review: Tales From the Hood 3 (2020)

 This is another decent, if familiar story, one I think I’ve seen on a television anthology.
 It’s nicely done, but you’ll figure the ending out well before it happens.

-The last segment, “Dope Kicks” centres around Percy (Patrick Abellard), a violent street criminal who makes two mistakes.
+The last segment, “Dope Kicks” centres around Percy (Patrick Abellard, Zoe, We Are Zombies), a violent street criminal who makes two mistakes.
 First, he mugs Momma Conjure (Rita Deverell) an elderly voodoo priestess.
 Then accidentally kills one of his victims for a pair of gold sneakers.
 Which results in him falling under a gruesome curse that begins with him shitting himself.

 Then it’s back to the wraparound for a suitably grim, if not gory enough, conclusion to Tales from the Hood 3.